MicrosoftDocs/fabric-docs/docs/real-time-analytics/get-data-event-hub.md

 #### Event system properties

 System properties store properties that are set by the Event Hubs service, at the time the event is enqueued.
-The data stream to the event hub can embed a selected set of system properties into the data ingested into a table based on a given mapping.
+The data connection to the event hub can embed a selected set of system properties into the data ingested into a table based on a given mapping.

 |        Property       | Data Type |      Description       |
 |---|---|---|